mrapg/String-Art-Generator/README.md

 Generate: Click the "Generate Artwork" button.

 Download: Once the generation is complete, the pin sequence will appear.
 Click the "Download Instructions" button to save it.

-Hosting on GitHub Pages
-You can host this generator for free on the web using GitHub Pages.

-Create a GitHub Repository: Create a new, public repository on your GitHub account.

-Upload Files: Upload the index.html file and this README.md file to your new repository.

-Enable Pages:

-In your repository, go to Settings > Pages.

-Under "Build and deployment," select the source as "Deploy from a branch".

-Choose the main branch and the /(root) folder.

-Click "Save".

-Done!
-After a minute or two, your string art generator will be live at https://<your-username>.github.io/<your-repository-name>/.

-License
-This project is released into the public domain under the CC0 1.0 Universal license.
-You are free to use, modify, and distribute it for any purpose, without restriction.